SwissFederalArchives/lindas-admin-ch/docs/cms-implementation.md

 - Browse all markdown files in the content/ directory
 - Edit markdown content with live preview
 - Save changes directly to the file system
+- Create new pages (with folder selection)
+- Delete existing pages (with confirmation)

 ### Translation Editing
 - Browse all locale JSON files (en, de, fr, it)
 - Edit translation key-value pairs
 - Save changes directly to the file system

+### Navigation Editing
+- Edit header and footer navigation links
+- Each link has a translation key and URL
+- Add and remove navigation items dynamically
+- Changes saved to config/navigation.json

 ### Git Integration
 - View current git status (branch, changes, last commit)
 - See which files have been modified
 - Commit changes with a custom message
 - Commits are attributed to the authenticated user
+- Branch management:
+  - View and switch between local branches
+  - Create new branches
+  - Fetch from remote
+  - Pull and push changes

+### Backup/Restore (Export/Import)
+- Export all CMS content as a JSON backup file
+- Import backup files to restore content
+- Selective import: choose content, translations, navigation
+- Option to overwrite existing files during import

 ### Authentication
 - OIDC/OAuth2 authentication (same as cube-creator)